awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

 This example shows how to encrypt and decrypt using the AWS Encryption CLI version 1\.1\.7 or earlier\.

-In version 1\.1\.7 and earlier, when encrypting, you specify one or more master keys \(or *wrapping keys*\), such as an AWS KMS customer master key \(CMK\)\.
+In version 1\.1\.7 and earlier, when encrypting, you specify one or more master keys \(or *wrapping keys*\), such as an AWS KMS key\.
 When decrypting, you can't specify any wrapping keys unless you are using a custom master key provider\.
 The AWS Encryption CLI can use any wrapping key that encrypted a data key\.

 ```
 \\ Replace the example key ARN with a valid one
-$ cmkArn=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
+$ keyArn=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab

 \\ Encrypt your plaintext data
 $ aws-encryption-cli --encrypt \
                      --input hello.txt \
-                     --master-keys key=$cmkArn \
+                     --master-keys key=$keyArn \
                      --metadata-output ~/metadata \
                      --encryption-context purpose=test \
                      --output .